---

 The following conditions can trigger data to be reclassified to a new stage:

-An organization is billed based on the average of active, historical, kept for cloned, and failsafe bytes across all of their databases over the billing period.
+An organization is billed based on the average of active, historical, retained for clone, and failsafe bytes across all of their databases over the billing period.

 Refer to the [data recovery](/concepts/data-recovery) overview for more details on how to manage historical snapshots.